- Running TreeMos

 The web browser version of the software needs personal web sharing to be switched on, and the installation will switch it on for you.
 If you switch it off later, and need to switch it back on again, click on the 'System Preferences' icon.
 Under 'Internet and network' click on 'Sharing'.
 Make sure that 'Personal Web Sharing' is switched on.

 This version was compiled to run on Intel-based Macs.
 If you have a PowerPC Mac, then you also need to install the Fink program to allow TreeMos to access the resources it needs during installation.
-Fink is avaliable from http://www.finkproject.org/.
+Fink is available from https://www.finkproject.org/Link opens in a new window.

 TreeMos is provided under a GNU GPL license.
-Click here for full license details.
+Full license details.
 By installing TreeMos you agree to abide by the conditions of all applicable licenses.

 A number of components are provided with the software, including the third-party packages NCBI BLAST, CLUSTALW, Phylip, and Upload Lite.
 These softwares are provided as-is, and are the property of their respective owners.
 See the License details here.
 If you already have some or all of these packages installed, do not worry, the copies that come with TreeMos are separate, and will not interfere with any previously installed versions you may have.
 If you wish, you can reconfigure TreeMos to use your own installed versions instead of installing its own, but bear in mind that we may not have tested your exact combination of components, so results may vary.